-Stay in the welcoming home of an approved family in Auckland.
+Auckland Homestay Services arrange for students to stay in the welcoming home of an approved family in Auckland.
 Your stay includes all meals and a private, furnished bedroom.
-The cost is $300 per week for a maximum stay of 12 weeks.
-There is also a $280 placement fee.
-Please email firstname.lastname@example.org for more information or to book this option.
+The cost is $350 per week for two meals Monday-Friday and three meals Saturday and Sunday.
+There is also a $300 placement fee.
+Please email firstname.lastname@example.org for more information.

 $200 – $500 per week

 $500 – $2,000 per year

 You may want to supplement your living costs by getting a part-time job.
 Providing you have the right visa to allow this, there are casual job opportunities for students so you can earn while studying.
 The minimum wage is NZD $22.70 per hour.

 Work should only be undertaken after you have signed a formal contract.
 All wages should be taxed and paid into a bank account.
 Go here to learn more about the rights and responsibilities of workers in New Zealand.